 Basic results and derived indicators (such as growth rates and shares in % of total) in the tables are rounded.
 However, the figures are based on the non-rounded original data.
 As a result, the sum of shares in % of total, as shown in the tables, is not necessarily equal to 100%.
-A special aggregate EEA+ME+TR is used in some tables to show the total sum of all ports in the countries reporting maritime data to Eurostat.
+2018 freight data reported by Malta are provisional and likely to be revised.

 Explanatory notes for countries are available in the metadata on the Eurostat website.

 Figures 1, 2, 3 and 4: Starting from 2011, the figures for Spain include data for a number of minor regional ports outside the state-controlled port system.
 Turkey started to report data on seaborne transport in 2008 and Montenegro in 2012.
 Data have been partially estimated by Eurostat for a number of French ports for the period 2009-2016.